-Another important step to creating a gift wrapping station is to organize things by type.
-That might seem pretty intuitive but even those really small things such as gift tags, ribbons, and tape can get lost in your gift station.
+Another important step in creating a gift wrapping station is to organize things by type.
+That might seem pretty intuitive but even those really small things like tags and ribbons can get lost in your station.

-Taking small acrylic containers from the dollar store to help organize your gift wrap supplies will really help things stay looking neat and tidy.
-I did that on the very top shelf of my gift wrapping cart and it really goes a long way to help things stay looking nice.
+Taking small acrylic containers from the dollar store or container store to help organize your gift wrap supplies will really help things stay neat and tidy.
+I did that on the very top shelf of my gift wrapping cart and it really helps things look nice.
 I always know where things are and it’s very easy for me to find what I need.

-If you have extra drawers that you are using in you built in cabinets you can use various other items to keep things organized such as:
+If you have extra drawers that you are using in your built-in cabinets you can use various things to keep things organized, such as:

 - Expandable Bamboo Drawer Dividers